graveyard/gearman/job/README.md

 	// The handle of the job
 	Handle() string
-	// Data returns a channel of work data sent by the job Data() chan []byte
+	// Data returns a channel of work data sent by the job
+	// NOTE: If you don't listen to this channel, you will block parsing of new Gearman packets Data() chan []byte
-	// Warnings returns a channel of warnings sent by the job Warnings() chan []byte
+	// Warnings returns a channel of warnings sent by the job
+	// NOTE: If you don't listen to this channel, you will block parsing of new Gearman packets Warnings() chan []byte
 	// Status returns the current status of the gearman job Status() *Status